How to stay effective remotely with online collaboration tools

 Part of ensuring you have good engagement across your team is to hold sessions where they have the opportunity to participate in different ways.
 The last thing you need your remote sessions devolving to is a one-way conversation, which stifles creativity and hinders progress as members end up becoming passive attendees.

-Then, it is useful that you have the flexibility of various online applications that have integrated activities to either keep people engaged, test their knowledge, or both.
-For example, Klaxoon’s Workshop Platform has built-in quiz and survey features that can help you better understand how your audience is assimilating information, while the Session feature includes real-time messaging capabilities to have your participants engaging during a timed presentation or workshop.
+For example, Klaxoon’s collaboration platform has built-in quiz and survey features that can help you better understand how your audience is assimilating information, while the Session feature includes real-time messaging capabilities to have your participants engaging during a timed presentation or workshop.

 While we’ve discussed different possible tools that you can use to better facilitate your online remote work, it can be tricky to have your team members all buy in and fully integrate these applications to their working styles.
 This goes double for workers who might not be as tech-savvy as others, where more features can easily translate to more confusion.